StevenRice99/COMP-4730-Project-1/readme.md

    6. --min - Minimum rescaling size of training data.
 Defaults to 0.
    7. --max - Maximum rescaling size of training data.
 Defaults to 0.
    8. -r, --rot - Maximum rotation of training data.
 Defaults to 0.
+6. Once done, the model('s) :
+   1. Will be saved with the name as it given in the "Models" folder.
+   2. Architecture will be saved as a graph in the "Graphs" folder.
-6. Once done, the model will be saved into the "Models" folder with the name it was given, a graph of its architecture will be in the "Graphs" folder, and TensorBoard data of it in the "runs" folder.
+   3. Parameters and accuracy will be saved with the same model name in the "ModelParameters" folder.
+   4. TensorBoard data will be saved in the "runs" folder.
-   1. Note if this run produced a worse accuracy than a previous run which had the same name, it will not be saved to preserve the best model.
+   - Note if this run produced a worse accuracy than a previous run which had the same name, it will not be saved to preserve the best model.

 # Limitations